Niko-Dex/nikodex2-frontend/README.md

 This repository contain the front-end for the Nikodex.
 This is what the user will see and interact when the user visit the website.

 ## Overview
-The frontend for the Nikodex are structured as follows:
+The main part of the frontend for the Nikodex is structured as follows:
  - `/`: the homepage for the Nikodex, containing informations about the site (user space) (visible to everyone)
    - `/noik`: the Niko list, for showcasing the Nikosonas the community have created.
    - `/blog`: the Nikodex's blogs, for displaying informations or updates published by the site's Admin.